 Paul identifies himself with those that are persecuting him as he reminds them that he used to be one of them.
 It is hard for us to understand and identify ourselves with those who are attacking us but we, like Paul, must remember that we were once enemies of God just like those that are attacking His children.
 There is also the hope that, when God gets a hold of them, He can use them in a mighty way for His kingdom just as He did with Paul.

-'And that is just what I did in Jerusalem.
-On the authority of the chief priests I put many of the saints in prison, and when they were put to death, I cast my vote against them.
-Many a time I went from one synagogue to another to have them punished, and I tried to force them to blaspheme.
-In my obsession against them, I even went to foreign cities to persecute them.'
+and in Yerushalayim I did so.
+After receiving authority from the head cohanim, I myself threw many of God's people in prison; when they were put to death, I cast my vote against them.
+Often I went from one synagogue to another, punishing them and trying to make them blaspheme; and in my wild fury against them, I even went so far as to persecute them in cities outside the country.

 Paul continues to identify with them as he explains the persecution that he led against the early followers of The Way.
 He explains that, like those that are accusing him, he even went to foreign cities in order to persecute them.
 We, too, can identify with those around us by remembering that we were once like them.
 It is easy for us, as believers, to develop a "holier than thou" attitude towards those that we see sinning but we must remember that we were once in their position.

-'On one of these journeys I was going to Damascus with the authority and commission of the chief priests.
-About noon, O king, as I was on the road, I saw a light from heaven, brighter than the sun, blazing around me and my companions.
-We all fell to the ground, and I heard a voice saying to me in Aramaic, "Saul, Saul, why do you persecute me?
-It is hard for you to kick against the goads."'
+"On one such occasion, I was traveling to Dammesek with the full authority and power of the head cohanim.
+I was on the road, and it was noon, your Majesty, when I saw a light from heaven, brighter than the sun, shining around me and my traveling companions.
+We all fell to the ground; and then I heard a voice saying to me, in Hebrew, 'Sha'ul!
+Sha'ul!
+Why do you keep persecuting me?
+It's hard on you to be kicking against the ox-goads!'

 Paul continues to explain that he was actually on his way to persecute more believers when God intervened.
 The normal reaction when a man comes face to face with God is that the man falls to his knees in worship and that is just what Paul and his companions did.
 A goad was a stick that was sharpened to a point on one end and flattened on the other end.
 It was used by farmers to get the oxen in the field to move and to keep the plow clean.
 Kicking against the goads speaks of rebellion and, just as it was pointless for the oxen to kick when prodded by the farmer, this passage reminds us that God is in control and has a plan for the lives of each of us (see Ephesians 2:10).
 He goads us along the way in order to keep us moving in the right direction.
 Sometimes, as here in the case of Saul/Paul, God has to show up in a big way.